 The church bells cry out to the city that surrounds them.
 The sound is heard by the sky city tower nearby, but it is quickly muffled out by the expanse of surrounding buildings.
 I have returned to New Zealand instead of visited for the first time.
 When I was a toddler, my parents lived with me in New Zealand for nearly a year.
 We spent most of our time on a sheep farm in Christchurch.
 I developed a love affair with both pavalova (the national dessert) and vegemite (an intensely salty condiment many people love here).
 I learned how to ride a horse here.
 I remember so much from that period of time.

-To the locals, I sound 100 percent American.
-But so often people from the states ask me where I’m from because they can hear an accent.
-I think some of that is due to the fact that I spent a formative year of my language development here.
-It peeks through from time to time.
 My parents like to joke that the first hint of my purpose and future career came through in New Zealand.
-They had taken me into a local church.
+They had taken me into a local Maori church.
 When they decided it was time to go, I threw a fit.
 I got down in the floor and held on and refused to leave.

 This is a problem when the universe itself favors expansion.
 Pockets of existence that do not serve expansion begin to serve no purpose universally and are “marked for re-boot” so to speak.
 Often it is the earth itself that participates in wiping the slate clean in this way.
 For this reason, Auckland is a match to natural disaster in its current state.
 Earthquake is the highest potential at this time.

 I love so many of the people in New Zealand.
 They tend to be sweet so a part of me feels really afraid of hurting their feelings by writing this blog.
-Nevertheless, for the sake of awareness, I find myself writing it.
 So many of the people of Auckland live in a state of animated death.
-Very little passion or direction springs forth from their being and this lack of aliveness in waking life, runs the risk of making them more a match to death than to life.
+Very little passion or direction springs forth from their being.

 Inertia is dangerous to the being.
 It is easy to think of it as a state of allowing when in fact; it is a state of resistance.
 It is a state of resistance to any change in its state, especially as it applies to forward movement.
 Auckland needs to be ‘shaken up’.
 Momentum and forward movement needs to come to this place.
 People here need to find their direction so they are no longer living in the eddies of the current of their own lives.